 Thanks to the pandemic, our focus has been drawn into our homes and we're acutely aware of how important it is for our homes to be both comfortable and beautiful.
 So while everything – including lighting – needs to have a purpose, it also needs to look good.

-1. Lighting as a design focal point
+1. Use lighting as a design focal point

 'Thoughtfully placed, cleverly designed and carefully crafted ceiling lights will transform rooms.
 Lighting will become a starting point for design rather than being left until last.'